How To Open A Local Company In Singapore For Foreigners

 More Foreign Companies are Expanding to Singapore

 Singapore has a history of being a hub for foreign businesses that expand in the Asian market.
 An example of companies like this is One Space, a professional service company that wants to have an established presence in Singapore.
-This architecture and design firm will be sending one of its founders, Greg Pearce, to the region to oversee local operations.
+This architecture and design firm has sent one of its founders, Greg Pearce, to the region to oversee local operations.

 These foreign companies have identified the booming population in Singapore.
 As of 2022, there are almost 6 million people in Singapore, with a gross domestic product worth billions of dollars.